To join the Flamsteed Astronomy Society, click on this link.

 The Flamsteed is an amateur astronomy society at the Royal Observatory and National Maritime Museum in Greenwich, London SE10.
-It has around 350 members who represent the full range of interests and experience in astronomy.
+It has over 370 members who represent the full range of interests and experience in astronomy.
 Many are beginners.
 It is named after the first Astronomer Royal, John Flamsteed.

 The Society was founded in 1999, and is part of the membership organisation of Royal Museums Greenwich.